grid-parity-exchange/Prescient/doc/OnlineDocs/source/reference/file_formats/rts-gmlc/index.rst

 are represented in the Egret model used by Prescient at runtime.
 Any additional columns be present in the input are ignored.

 There are six required CSV files and two optional CSV file.
-Timeseries data is stored in an additional set of files you specify in timeseries_pointers.csv.
+Files must have the names specified below.
+In addition to the 6 to 8 files identified below, timeseries data is stored in an additional set of files you specify in timeseries_pointers.csv.
 Documentation for each of the files is found
 below: